uwGZQ/CSE455-Homework/src/hw1/README.md

-# CSE 576 Homework 1 #
+# CSE 455 Homework 1 #

 Welcome.
-For the first assignment we'll just get to know the codebase a little bit and practice manipulating images!
+For the first assignment, we'll just get to know the codebase a little bit and practice manipulating images!
 You'll be modifying the file `src/hw1/process_image.c`.

 Everytime you make any changes to the code, run the commands: